 The modern era for Enclos de Viaud begins in 2012 when the property was purchased by Vignobles K. Headed by Peter Kwok and his son Howard Kwok, over a short period of time, they have been able to increase the quality of this little known, Lalande de Pomerol vineyard.

-The Kwok family continue adding to their Right Bank holdings as they also own Chateau Tour Saint Christophe and Bellefont Belcier in St. Emilion as well as Enclos Tourmaline and La Patache in Pomerol and Chateau Le Rey in the Cotes de Castillon appellation.
-The same team that manages all the Vignobles K wines, headed by Jean Christophe Meyrou and Jerome Aguirre take care of Enclos de Viaud.
+The Kwok family continues adding to their Right Bank holdings as they also own Chateau Tour Saint Christophe and Bellefont Belcier in St. Emilion as well as Enclos Tourmaline and La Patache in Pomerol and Chateau Le Rey in the Cotes de Castillon appellation.
+The same team that manages all the Vignobles K wines, headed by Jean Christophe Meyrou and Jerome Aguirre takes care of Enclos de Viaud.

 Interestingly, there are 4 wineries in Lalande de Pomerol with the name Viaud, however, this is the wine to watch for, due to its terroir and talented team.